cypherpunklab/ordplayground/README.md

 # ordplayground

-A regtest playground to have a dev enviroment to test out inscriptions incribing and running the ord explorer in regtest as well
+A regtest playground to have a dev enviroment to test out inscriptions incribing and running the ord explorer in regtest

 - [x] Bitcoin binary running in docker
 - [ ] Ord binary running in docker